How to claim the Fisher Tax Credit and Seafarers’ Allowance in Ireland

 How do I qualify for the Fisher Tax credit?

-In order to qualify, you must spend at least 80 days fishing at sea.
-A day is considered a minimum of 8 hours at sea within a 24 hour period.
-These 8 hours can be accumulated over a number of fishing trips in a 24 hour period.
+To qualify, you must spend at least 80 days fishing at sea.
+A day is considered a minimum of 8 hours at sea within 24 hours.
+These 8 hours can be accumulated over several fishing trips in 24 hours.

 Who is not eligible for this credit?